warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmun_committee_ohchr.md

 <b>Topics:</b>

-  Topic A:  Tackling humanitarian emergencies in Southeast Asia
+  Topic A: Mitigating the impact of humanitarian emergencies on minority rights in Southeast Asia

   Topic B: Ensuring the safety of cross-border journalists